-Rights of County and School District Employees
+Rights of School District Employees

-Governing Law: A description of the rights of an employee of the county office of education, upon leaving the employment of the county office of education, to be employed by the charter school, and a description of any rights of return to the county office of education that an employee may have upon leaving the employ of the charter school.-- Education Code Section 47605(b)(5)(M)
+Governing Law: A description of the rights of any employee of the school district upon leaving the employment of the school district to work in a charter school, of any rights of return to the school district after employment at a charter school. -- Education Code Section 47605(b)(5)(M)

-No public school district or County employee shall be required to work at the Charter School.
-Employees of the County or a school district who choose to leave the employment of the County or a school district to work at the Charter School will have no automatic rights of return to the County or a school district after employment by the Charter School unless specifically granted by the County or a school district through a leave of absence or other agreement.
-Charter School employees shall have any right upon leaving the County or a school district to work in the Charter School that the County or a school district may specify, any rights of return to employment in County or a school district after employment in the Charter School that the County or a school district after employment in the Charter School that the County or a school district after employment in the Charter School that the County or a school district after employment in the Charter School that the County or a school district may specify, and any other rights upon leaving employment to work in the Charter School that the County or a school district determines to be reasonable and not in conflict with any law.
-All employees of the Charter School will be considered the exclusive employees of the Charter School and not of the County or a school district, unless otherwise mutually agreed in writing.
-Sick or vacation leave or years of service credit at the County or a school district or any school district will not be transferred to the Charter School.
+No public school district employee shall be required to work at the Charter School.
+Employees of the District who choose to leave the employment of the District to work at the Charter School will have no automatic rights of return to the District after employment by the Charter School unless specifically granted by the District through a leave of absence or other agreement.
+Charter School employees shall have any right upon leaving the District to work in the Charter School that the District may specify, any rights of return to employment in a school district after employment in the school that the District may specify, and any other rights upon leaving employment to work in the school that the District determines to be reasonable and not in conflict with any law.

+All employees of the Charter School will be considered the exclusive employees of the Charter School and not of the District, unless otherwise mutually agreed in writing.
+Sick or vacation leave or years of service credit at the District or any school district will not be transferred to the Charter School.
 Employment by the Charter School provides no rights of employment at any other entity, including any rights in the case of closure of the Charter School.